hemerson1/hemerson1.github.io/_posts/2022-05-18-neural-connected-differential-equations.markdown

 ---------------------------------------------------------->

 **Neural ordinary differential equations** are a powerful tool for continuous time-series modelling.
-They hold strong advantages over more traditional methods of forecasting, such as recurrent neural networks, as they can be trained on samples of irregularly-spaced data and are robust to missing values.
+These functional approximators generalise the discrete layer propagation of traditional models by parametrising the derivative of the hidden state using an ordinary differential equation specified by a neural network.
+The evolution of the hidden state can then be modelled by integrating the network output over a specified time interval.
+This approach holds strong advantages over models using discrete hidden layers, such as recurrent and residual neural networks.
+Most notably they can:

+- utilise irregularly spaced time series data
+- make predictions in the presence of missing values
+- be trained with constant memory cost as a function of depth

+This article will describe the underlying of neural ordinary differential equations.
+This includes an in depth breakdown of the underlying mathematics and a from scratch implementation of the method in python.

 ## 1. Mathematics